MicrosoftDocs/azure-docs/articles/azure-functions/functions-reference-python.md

 ## Shared memory (preview)

 Functions lets your Python worker use shared memory to improve throughput.
 When your function app is hitting bottlenecks, you can enable shared memory by setting `FUNCTIONS_WORKER_SHARED_MEMORY_DATA_TRANSFER_ENABLED` to `1` in application settings and `DOCKER_SHM_SIZE` to `268435456` (which is equivalent to 256MB).
+This is available in Premium subscriptions.

 ### Architecture